jplalor/jplalor.github.io/content/pages/about.md

 # Updates

+1. **February 2019:** Our paper on detecting hypoglycemia incidents in secure messages was accepted by JMIR!
 1. **November 2018:** Successfully defended my Ph.D. thesis proposal
 1. **October 2018:** Our latest paper using the ComprehENotes test was accepted for publication by the Journal of Medical Internet Research
 1. **October 2018:** Talk at Notre Dame Mendoza College of Business